GiuliaGiugliano/X-MACE_photo/README.md

 # Usage for test

+Before having the predictions convert the model in a cpu.model file

+python3 convert_model_to_cpu.py

 python3 plot_distribution_avarage_test_mae.py

 The script plot_distribution_avarage_test_mae.py makes the prediction on the test set dataset and plots the scatter plot "Reference vs Prediction" and the MAE computed on the test set